ElectroBlocks/docs/docs/blink.md

 ![step 3](assets/blink/wiring-first-led/step3.jpg)

 4\.
-Connect a jumper wire from from ground of the breadboard to ground (gnd) of the Arduino.
+Connect a jumper wire from ground of the breadboard to ground (gnd) of the Arduino.

 ![step 4](assets/blink/wiring-first-led/step4.jpg)